super-lou/EXstat/README.md

 If we’re connected through work, why not reach out via email to see if we can collaborate more closely on this repo by adding you as a collaborator !

+See [.github/CONTRIBUTING.md](.github/CONTRIBUTING.md) file for more info about contribution help and guidline.

 ## Code of Conduct
 Please note that this project is released with a [Contributor Code of Conduct](CODE_OF_CONDUCT.md).
 By participating in this project you agree to abide by its terms.